JoeyMckenzie/realworld-rust-axum-sqlx/README.md

 ## Using Docker

-The project utilizes Docker containers for Postgres and prometheus metrics.
-For example, when starting the application with `make docker`, navigating to `localhost:9090` will bring you to the prometheus metrics page.
+The project utilizes Docker containers for Postgres and Prometheus metrics.
+For example, when starting the application with `make docker`, navigating to `localhost:9090` will bring you to the Prometheus metrics page.
-From there, running integration tests with `make integration` to simulate traffic to the API will allow you the various metrics that are recorded in the service layer: request count, request latency, and histograms of service request intervals.
+From there, running integration tests with `make integration` to simulate traffic to the API allows one to observe the various metrics that are recorded in the service layer: request count, request latency, and histograms of service request intervals.

 To start the API outside the Docker context, ensure that Postgres is running before booting up: